Nevin Spence

-Nevin Spence (26 April 1990 – 15 September 2012) was an Irish rugby union player for Ulster in the Pro12.
-He played as a Centre, but could also play Wing.
-He was educated firstly at Dromore High School, where he was introduced to rugby, and then at Wallace High School.
-He played his club rugby with Ballynahinch.
-He was also a capable footballer, playing for the Northern Ireland U-16's.
+Nevin John Spence (26 April 1990 – 15 September 2012) was a Northern Irish rugby union player who represented Ulster in the Pro12.
+A centre who could also play on the wing, he came through the Ulster Rugby Academy and played his club rugby for Ballynahinch.
+He was also a capable footballer and appeared for Northern Ireland at under‑16 level.

+Early life

+Nevin John Spence was born on 26 April 1990 in Annahilt, Northern Ireland, to Noel and Essie Spence.
+He had a brother, Graham, and two sisters, Emma and Laura.
+He was educated at Dromore High School, where he was introduced to rugby, and later at Wallace High School.

 Club career

-Nevin rose to prominence at Ballynahinch during the hugely successful 2009/10 season.
-The club won the Ulster Senior League, Cup, AIL Division 2 and All-Ireland Cup all in a single season.
-Nevin was also a member of the Ulster Rugby Academy.
+Spence rose to prominence at Ballynahinch RFC during the successful 2009-10 season, in which the club won the Ulster Senior League Cup, AIL Division 2, and the All-Ireland Cup.
+He was also a member of the Ulster Rugby Academy.

-Spence first tasted professional rugby against the Ospreys in April 2010.
-In the little more than two seasons that he played for Ulster he made 42 appearances, despite suffering a number of shoulder injuries, and scored five tries.
+Spence made his first professional appearance against the Ospreys in April 2010.
+In a little more than two seasons with Ulster he made 42 appearances, despite a number of shoulder injuries, and scored five tries.

 International career

-He made 11 appearances for the Ireland national under-20 rugby union team, scoring four tries, and played twice at the IRB Junior World Championships.
-After some strong performances for Ulster and two appearances for Ireland Wolfhounds, he was called up to Ireland's senior training squad for the 2011 Six Nations Championship.
+Spence made 11 appearances for the Ireland national under-20 team, scoring four tries, and played twice at the IRB Junior World Championships.
+After strong performances for Ulster and two appearances for Ireland Wolfhounds, he was called up to Ireland's senior training squad for the 2011 Six Nations Championship.
 His talent was recognised by his fellow professionals in 2011 when he was named Young Player of the Year at the IRUPA Players' Awards.
-In May 2012 he played for Ireland against the Barbarians in a non-capped game played at Gloucester's Kingsholm Stadium.
+In May 2012, he played for Ireland against the Barbarians in a non-capped match at Gloucester's Kingsholm Stadium.

 Death

-Spence died, along with his brother Graham and father Noel, in an accident at the family farm in Hillsborough, County Down on 15 September 2012, where they were overcome by fumes in a slurry tank.
-Spence's sister was treated in hospital and survived the accident.
+Spence died along with his brother Graham and father Noel, in an accident at the family farm in Hillsborough, County Down on 15 September 2012, aged 22, after they were overcome by fumes in a slurry tank.
+Spence and his father Noel were pronounced dead at the scene, while Graham was declared dead later in hospital.
+Spence's sister Emma also attempted to help and was overcome by fumes; she was treated in hospital and survived.

-They were buried in Inch cemetery, following a joint funeral which was held at the Ballynahinch Baptist Church.
-As a mark of respect for Spence, a minute's silence was observed at many rugby games in Britain and Ireland the following week.
-A memorial service was held at Ravenhill Stadium, the home ground of Ulster Rugby, on Sunday 23 September 2012.
+Their joint funeral was held at Ballynahinch Baptist Church, followed by their burial at Inch Cemetery on 19 September.
+A minute's silence was observed at many rugby games in Britain and Ireland the following week, and a memorial service was held at Ravenhill Stadium, the home ground of Ulster Rugby, on 23 September.